ectivise/ansible-librenms-3/README.md

 # mwadman.librenms

-An Ansible role that installs [LibreNMS](https://www.librenms.org/) on Ubuntu, with a Nginx front end.
+An Ansible role that installs [LibreNMS](https://www.librenms.org/) on Ubuntu 18.04, with a Nginx front end.

 ## Requirements